 To narrow down the selection, there are a few questions you should first ask yourself before buying a new carpet.

 - Do you have pets and/or children?
-If you have two-or-four-legged children, or some of each, you will probably want to look at carpet that offers high-stain resistance.
-This variety may be a little more expensive than others, but it will continue to look its best much longer.
+If you have two-or-four-legged children or some of each, you will probably want to look at a carpet that offers high-stain resistance.
+This variety may be a little more expensive than others, but it will continue to look its best for much longer.
 You don’t want to have to replace it prematurely.

-- Nylon – Due to its high level of durability, nylon accounts for the majority of carpet sold in the United States.
-It is mildew and soil-resistant, however it is prone to static.
+- Nylon – Due to its high level of durability, nylon accounts for the majority of carpets sold in the United States.
+It is mildew and soil-resistant, however, it is prone to static.
 So, treating with an anti-static application is recommended.

 - Polyester – Many of the most vibrantly colored carpets are made of polyester.
 It is resistant to stains and fading, but it is susceptible to crushing.
 It is not as durable as nylon, but it offers a much larger spectrum of colors and textures.

 - Polypropylene – More commonly known as olefin, this is relatively inexpensive, and it is also stain-resistant.
 It is solution-dyed, making it more resistant to sunlight fading and bleaches.
 It is also resistant to mildew, moisture, water damage, static, shedding, and pilling, but it is very susceptible to crushing.